stephanepericat/toptal-electron-loki-demo/README.md

 npm install -g electron-prebuilt
 ```

+## Install

- - Run `npm install` in both the root folder and the src/ folder to install npm dependencies
+Run `npm install` at the root of this repository.
+It will also install the dependencies in the `src/` folder, and start the app automatically.

 ## Run the app